 He wants that for us, too.

-First we begin by making our relationship with God a priority as we talked about in this post and this one.
+First we begin by making our relationship with God a priority.
 I know finding time for God isn’t easy with a house full of kids!
 However, we will never have the strength we need to serve our families if we haven’t gone to our source of strength.
 I like the way the Amplified Bible states it,

 I have strength for all things in Christ Who empowers me [I am ready for anything and equal to anything through Him who infuses inner strength into me; I am self-sufficient in Christ’s sufficiency.]
 Philippians 4:13